Vasissualiyp/GIZMO-MUSIC_tutorial/docs/nix_setup.md

 After you did this, the only thing to do would be to add instructions to `Makefile` if you're using GIZMO, and set `SYSTYPE` in `Makefile.systype` to `nix`.
-You can get the instructions in `template` directory of this tutorial, and follow the [GIZMO set-up guide](gizmo_setup.md) to see how to put it in.
+You can get the instructions in `templates` directory of this tutorial, and follow the [GIZMO set-up guide](gizmo_setup.md) to see how to put it in.

 ### Troubleshooting